Permanent secretary: New Zealand

 In New Zealand, the civil service head of a ministry is ordinarily entitled "chief executive", although there are still some positions which carry the title of secretary (secretary of education, secretary of justice, secretary of transport).
 In some cases (such as the New Zealand Security Intelligence Service, Ministry for Primary Industries, Department of Conservation, Ministry of Health) the title is "director-general".
 Organisations with enforcement powers, such as the Inland Revenue Department and the New Zealand Police, are headed by commissioners.
 The New Zealand Customs Service is headed by the comptroller of customs.
 Civil service heads are officially employed by the State Services Commission, further separating them from the politicians who hold ministerial positions.

 Norway

 The Permanent Under-Secretary of State of the Ministry of Foreign Affairs in Norway is the ministry's top civil servant.

 Pakistan

 In Pakistan, the equivalent position is called Federal Secretary and is the highest ranking permanent civil servant in a federal ministry.

 Singapore

 In Singapore, permanent secretaries have to retire after a ten-year term even if they are younger than the official retirement age of 62.
 This was introduced in 2000 as part of the Public Service Leadership scheme, to provide opportunities for younger officers from the Administrative Service – the elite arm of the Civil Service – to rise up the ranks.

+Spain

+In the General State Administration of Spain, the closest equivalent is the Under-Secretary (Subsecretario), the highest-ranking career civil servant within a ministry.
+Appointed by the Council of Ministers (Spain) upon the proposal of the relevant minister, Under-Secretaries are responsible for the ministry’s internal governance, including the coordination of administrative services, management of personnel and budgetary resources, regulatory oversight, and institutional relations.
+They ensure the continuity, legality, and efficiency of ministerial operations under the political direction of the minister.
+The role is regulated primarily by Law 40/2015 on the Legal Regime of the Public Sector.